Gardner-BinfLab/Avoidance/README.md

 The file directory contains all supplementary tables (Tables S1-S5).
 The plots directory contains the high quality PDF plot files (Figures 1-4 and all the Supplementary Figures).
-The scripts directory contains Python and R scripts.
+The scripts directory contains some of our Python and R scripts.
+We also provided an mRNA design script.
 The data directory contains the R data files of the plots.